ervinpepic/muftijstvo-sandzacko-maps/README.md

 # Muftijstvo Sandzacko Mape

-This project was created with [Angular CLI](https://github.com/angular/angular-cli) version 17.1.3.
+This project was created with [Angular CLI](https://github.com/angular/angular-cli) version 12. and then updated to 15 and then to the 17.1.3.
+Now it is on the latest version of Angular and always will be.

 ## Development server